Nz-B/HonarNama/README.md

 ## **Install**

 1. Clone the theme into `wp-content/themes/` 🖥️
 2. Ensure you have npm installed.
-Inside the theme directory (`hodcode`), run:
+Inside the theme directory (`HonarNama`), run:
    ```bash
    npm install
    ```
-3. From WordPress admin themes, activate the `hodcode` theme. ✅
+3. From WordPress admin themes, activate the `HonarNama` theme. ✅

 ---